Sokonos/BelleBeat-Case-Study/README.md

 * Sleep records stayed more or less the same throughout the week
 * Total sleep hours was also similar throuhout the week; Monday being the only exception as it is on average 100 hours lower than the other days
 * Average hours asleep was in the range from 6 to 7 hours
-* Devices with all 4 connectivity features had the highest user satisfaction rating
+* The amount of connectivity features had little difference in user satisfaction ratings.

 # Act
 ### <ins>Recommendations</ins>